Councilmember Renner shared that he recently toured the new Franklin

 iconic “Luckiest Man” farewell speech, encouraging colleagues to view it as a

-focus, sharing his experience at the inaugural Gahanna Football Coaches
+local focus, sharing his experience at the inaugural Gahanna Football

-Clinic.
-He praised varsity head coach Bruce Ward for emphasizing the
+Coaches Clinic.
+He praised varsity head coach Bruce Ward for emphasizing

-importance of building a positive team culture and supporting player mental
+the importance of building a positive team culture and supporting player

-health.
-Schnetzer noted that the program’s recent success, including 27
+mental health.
+Schnetzer noted that the program’s recent success, including

-reflects the strength of the program’s culture.
-He concluded by encouraging
+years, reflects the strength of the program’s culture.
+He concluded by

-families with children in grades 3 through 6 to consider registering for
+encouraging families with children in grades 3 through 6 to consider

 Vice President Weaver reflected on the many recent community events,